Football or Soccer, as Many People Call It, Is the Game of the World.

-Nike has been rolling out the Mercurial series shoes from 1998, and they have been in the spotlight since then.
+Nike has been rolling out the Mercurial series shoes since 1998, and they have been in the spotlight since then.
 They are donned by the best of the players at the grandest of the stages and are well known to improve the performance.
-The Nike have been modifying their product continuously and have rolled out highly sophisticated and performance oriented shoes.
-This latest edition of mercurial cleats is a part of “What the “ theme from the Nike.
+The Nikes have been modifying their product continuously and have rolled out highly sophisticated and performance-oriented shoes.
+This latest edition of mercurial cleats is a part of the “What the “ theme from Nike.
 The shoe is made up of the color combination of the previous 16 versions of the mercurial series.
-These shoes are laced with various never before heard technologies and design and are made to take the performance of the player a notch higher.
+These shoes are laced with various never before heard technologies and designs and are made to take the performance of the player a notch higher.
+So why are these cleats so expensive?
 Some of the exclusive features are:

-- Made with the technology of the previous versions.
+- Made with the combined technology of the previous versions.

 - Great design and color combination

 - Increases traction and lightness to help in sprinting